amal495/life-chat-/README.md

 - and finally run php bin/console server:start to start the server and php bin/console chat:socket to start the socket

-- you can change the role of one user you chose to be the admin by running: php bin/console fos:user:promote <username> and then set the role to be ROLE_ADMIN
+- you can change the role of one user you chose to be the admin by running: php bin/console fos:user:promote "chosen_username" and then set the role to be ROLE_ADMIN